jimiryquai/trainedstoic/README.md

 # Freedom Stack v2 (WIP)

 > [!IMPORTANT]
-> Still a work in progress.
-Getting better by the minute.
-Almost ready.
+> This project is still a work in progress.
+It's improving continuously and will be ready soon.
+> Documentation for using this project is currently limited but will be expanded shortly.

 I've learned a lot since the first iteration of [Freedom Stack](https://github.com/cameronapak/freedom-stack).